 - How long your items will be stored

-- Whether it’s ground-level or upstairs
+- Whether it’s ground-level or on a higher floor

-- If it’s standard or climate-controlled
+- Whether it’s standard or climate-controlled

 |Unit Size/Type||Standard Unit||Climate-Controlled Unit|

 |5 x 5||$57||$79|